 “It is a remarkable institution completely committed to the development of the whole person.
 Students’ four years at Cabrini advance their understanding of the world and empower them to become leaders in their own communities and strong advocates for social justice.”

-Her students have published in the Undergraduate Research Journal and have presented their research at Cabrini and other colleges and universities in the Philadelphia area.
+Her students have published extensively in the Undergraduate Research Journal and have presented their research at Cabrini and other colleges and universities in the Philadelphia area.

-Green earned a doctoral degree in Spanish from Bryn Mawr College (1990), a master’s in Spanish from Bryn Mawr College (1983), and a bachelor’s in English from Villanova University (1980).
+She earned a doctoral degree in Spanish from Bryn Mawr College (1990), a master’s in Spanish from Bryn Mawr College (1983), and a bachelor’s in English from Villanova University (1980).

 She lives in Collegeville, Pa., with her husband and twin sons.

 Contact Information: Raquel A. Green, Ph.D.
-Assistant Professor, Romance Languages and Literatures Founder’s Hall, Room 369 610-902-8356 firstname.lastname@example.org
+Assistant Professor, Romance Languages and Literatures Grace Hall, Room 222 610-902-8356 firstname.lastname@example.org